 The Wild Atlantic Way

-It is the longest coastal driving route in the world, running an astonishing 2500 kilometres down along the Emerald Isle’s awe-inspiring Atlantic coast, and featuring 157 discovery points, over 1000 attractions, and more than 3500 activities.
-Book your Car Hire Dublin Airport today.
+It is the longest coastal driving route in the world, at an astonishing 2,500 kilometers.
+Down along the Emerald Isle’s awe-inspiring Atlantic coast, featuring 157 discovery points, and over 1,000 attractions.

 Optional Services & Products

-When you book a rental car with Irish Car Rentals, there are a number of additional products and services on offer, these include options such as additional drivers, child safety seats, Global Positioning System GPS and cancellation cover.
+When you book a rental car with Irish Car Rentals, there are a number of additional products and services on offer.
+These include options such as additional drivers, child safety seats, Global Positioning System GPS and cancellation cover.

-Irish Car Rentals - independent carrentals agency
+Why Irish Car Rentals

-18+ nationwide locations
+22 nationwide locations